PaddlePaddle/PaddleGAN/docs/en_US/tutorials/pixel2style2pixel.md

 - n_mlp: model parameters, the number of multi-layer perception layers for style z
 - channel_multiplier: model parameters, channel product, affect model size and the quality of generated pictures
 - cpu: whether to use cpu inference, if not, please remove it from the command

+### Train (TODO)

+In the future, training scripts will be added to facilitate users to train more types of Pixel2Style2Pixel image encoders.

 ## Results